panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ## 4. Template refs

-Normally you don't have to access and manipulat DOM elements directly since you have to let Vue take care of everything regarding DOM. sometimes you need to access DOM elements.
+Normally you don't have to access and manipulate DOM elements directly.
+Let Vue take care of everything regarding DOM.

+But there are situations you need to access DOM elements.
+For example when integrating a 3rd party code that isn't Vue-aware.

 ## 5. Implicit refs

 ## 6. Watching refs

 ## 7. Conclusion

-// 656